tkhq/qos/docs/testing-harness-spec.md

 - Reproducible Plain QEMU: high-fidelity local QEMU runner that boots a StageX-built rootfs/pivot package with a normal QEMU kernel and user-networked TCP forwarding.
-- Nested Nitro QEMU: experimental macOS-compatible composition that boots an aarch64 Linux parent VM under QEMU/HVF, then runs Linux/aarch64 `qemu-system-x86_64 -M nitro-enclave`, `vhost-device-vsock`, and QoS host binaries inside that parent VM.
+- Nested Nitro QEMU: experimental composition that boots an x86_64 Linux parent VM under QEMU, then runs Linux/x86_64 `qemu-system-x86_64 -M nitro-enclave`, `vhost-device-vsock`, and QoS host binaries inside that parent VM.
 - Lightweight QEMU: QEMU runner that avoids StageX and uses local, non-reproducible cross-compiled artifacts for developer speed.
 - Docker runner: runner that uses Docker for the app/enclave side, or optionally